Tune and Test the VDI Policy

-Set Up Non-Persistent VDI To set up a non-persistent virtual machine, you must configure a template policy known as a golden image.
-The settings in ...
+Set Up a Non-Persistent VDI To set up a non-persistent virtual machine, you must configure a template policy known as a golden image.
+The settings ...

-Configure the Golden Image for Non-Persistent VDI To avoid starting your VDI with a cache of unknown executable files, use the Traps VDI tool to ...
+Configure the Golden Image for Non-Persistent VDI To avoid starting your VDI with a cache of unknown executable files, you can use the Traps VDI ...

 VDI Modes A VDI environment can run in the following modes: Non-Persistent VDI Mode Persistent VDI Mode Non-Persistent VDI Mode In non-persistent VDI mode, each ...

 Configure Storage for a VDI

 Configure Storage for a VDI With a persistent VDI, each user runs a desktop session independently.
 The settings for users are typically saved to the ...

 Upgrade to Traps 4.2 The Traps™ 4.2 release comprises the Endpoint Security Manager (ESM) Server, the ESM Console, and the Traps agent.
 Use the following ...